menu

 Interim exams procedure (including the remote format)

-The date shown on the schedule is the date of the first time you take the exam.
+The date indicated in the schedule is the date that determines the first attempt to take the assessment.

-Students who are visiting partner universities as part of their academic exchange take interim exams according to their individual schedules.
+Students studying at partner universities as part of academic mobility take the midterm assessment according to their individual schedules.

 Opening/closing grade sheets

-If a lecturer doesn’t approve the grade sheet on their own, it will be locked at the end of the interim exams period.
+If an instructor has not approved a grade book, it will be automatically blocked at the end of the midterm assessment period.

-Important: If you don’t see your grade in your digital gradebook the next day after the lecturer provided it and approved the grade sheet, you need to contact your lecturer on the same day and ask them to update and re-approve the grade sheet within the allowed timeframe.
+Note: If you do not see the grade in your electronic gradebook the day after the final scores/grades have been assigned and the exam/test report approved, you must contact your instructor on the same day so that they can assign the scores/grades and approve the report within the specified timeframe.

 Earning additional points